-- §2.
-Effective January 1, 2014, employees shall receive a two percent (2.00%) increase to their base wages. - §3.
-Effective January 1, 2015, employees shall receive a two percent (2.00%) increase to their base wages. - §4.
-Effective January 1, 2016, employees shall receive a two percent (2.00%) increase to their base wages. - §5.
-Effective January 1, 2017, employees shall receive a two percent (2.00%) increase to their base wages. - §6.
-Effective January 1, 2018, employees shall receive a two percent (2.00%) increase to their base wages. - §7.
+- §6.
+Effective January 1, 2023, employees shall receive a two and one-half percent (2.50%) increase to their base wages. - §7.
 All wage increases shall be retroactive to the dates set forth above and shall be provided to all employees still employed by the City of Vineland as of the ratification of this Agreement by both parties and to those employees who have died or retired from the bargaining unit.
 No employees who have otherwise left the employ of the City of Vineland shall be entitled to retroactive pay. - §8.
 Employees hired on or after the ratification of this Agreement shall be assigned a salary for the position within the established minimum and maximum salary established by the City.
 The assignment of salary for those employees shall be determined by the Appointing Authority, in consultation with the Business Administrator, Department Director and Personnel Director.
 In placing new employees, the employee's education, experience and any other relevant factors shall be considered.
 In no event shall the new employee's salary be more than five percent (5%) higher than the minimum salary.
 No new employee shall be placed at a salary which is higher than a current member in the same title with comparable education and experience.